 The project was launched in May 2017 and Dr Melissa Wallace, Head of Research was invited to attend the first day of the workshop of the training of facilitators on the project.
 The workshop was very successful and did not only highlight the great need for PC training but for support in general.
 CANSA was thanked for making this possible.
-The course will start on 26 June with facilitators and 31 July with the students.
-The site is 95% finished and all the facilitators had an opportunity to familiarise themselves with the site and the materials.
+The course started on 26 June with facilitators and 31 July with the students.
+All the facilitators had an opportunity to familiarise themselves with the site and the materials.

 Ten of the 12 modules have thus far been completed.
 Module one commenced on 1 August 2017.
 The registrars are currently working on module 3: Breaking Bad News

 Value for CANSA